oshadura/diana-hep.github.io-source/content/pages/fellows.md

 ### DIANA Undergraduate Fellow

 A DIANA Undergraduate Fellow position is also available each year.
 The student will work 10-12 weeks during the summer, either developing or using data-intensive tools.
-The DIANA project will provide a stipend for the summer period.
+The DIANA project will provide a stipend for the summer period and in some cases can provide additional travel/subsistence support if they work away from their home institution.
 For more information on the DIANA Undergraduate Fellow position contact [mike.sokoloff@uc.edu](mike.sokoloff@uc.edu).

 ### Current and past DIANA fellows